The Message to Market Fit Matrix for Manufacturing Buyers

 Educate without selling.

-"3 reasons your current supplier can't hit tolerances" positions you as an expert without a hard pitch.
+"3 reasons your current equipment supplier can't meet new safety standards" positions you as an expert without a hard pitch.
 You're building trust before asking for anything.

 The goal with cold traffic isn't conversion.
 It's engagement.
 Get them to watch, click, and remember you exist.
 Then retarget them with warmer messaging.